faker2048/whisper-typing/README.md

 # WhisperTyping

-WhisperTyping is a voice input method based on OpenAI's Whisper technology.
+WhisperTyping is a voice input method based on `faster-whisper` technology.
 Press "Caps Lock" to start speaking and release it to obtain an English translation.
 The result text will be automatically copied to your clipboard.

 ## Setup